scottCarpenter89/OpenMat/src/main/resources/curriculum/iii-data-persistence/12b-di-integration.md

 Now THAT was easy, huh?

 ---
-## TODO: Complete Integration
+## Complete Initial Integration

-1. Finish integrating `Post` repository/controller
+1. Finish integrating `Post` repository/controller by

 2. Follow the same pattern to integrate `User` repository/controller.
+Ignore `getByUsername` and `getByEmail` for now.

 3. If you need more acute querying for your endpoints, see [Data Persistence, Pt II](14-data-persistence-iii.md).

 ---
-## TODO: Testing -> The Moment of Truth.
+## The Moment of Truth.

 Now, it's time to spin up your application!

-1. Start it, then check your database to see if the tables were created!
+1. Start it, then check your database to see if the `posts` and `users` tables were created!

-2. From a database console, create at least 3 categories records.
+2. Manually insert a few post and user records.
-    - Run a SELECT statement to ensure they were created.

-2. Use a Fetch POST request on `/api/users` to create a few `User` records and verify they are in the database.

-3. Then, use another POST request to create Posts.
-    - Keep in mind that you MUST have an existing `User` associated with the post
-    - Also, make sure to give each new `Post` a category

-**Things to test**:

-- What happens if I create a `Post` with no `User`?

-- What happens if I create a `Post` with an invalid `User`?

-- Create a `Post` with an invalid `Category`.
-What happens?

-- Can I delete a `User` which has `Post` records associated?

-As always, test ***each*** endpoint and ensure the results are what you expect - both in the responses *and* in the database.
+3. Use Swagger or Postman to fetch all posts and fetch one post.

+4. Use Swagger or Postman to fetch all users and fetch one user

+Congratulations!
+You have connected your `Post` and `User` Java classes to your database using JPA.
+But... we're not done yet!
+On to part 2 of data persistence!